zerotrickpony/unducking/docs/content/_index.md

 <img src="vscode1.png" title="VSCode shows the type of DirPath variables as string" />

-...during a recent refactor of this code, this behavior of VSCode kept inducing me to re-check the definitions of my interfaces and worry that I had forgotten to fix the types of the fields.
+During a recent refactor of this code, this behavior of VSCode kept inducing me to re-check the definitions of my interfaces and worry that I had forgotten to fix the types of the fields.
 A bit annoying.

 ## Improvement A: Wrapper objects

-We could instead define DirPath as a full fledged class, wrapping the string path data and perhaps also tracking some useful additional properties.
+We could instead define `DirPath` as a full fledged class, wrapping the string path data and perhaps also tracking some useful additional properties.
 This is a perfectly reasonable approach and is used by patterns like [TypeID](https://github.com/jetify-com/typeid-js/tree/main).